AngelGonePro/SoftEther-VPN-Web-Ui-with-wireguard/README.md

 SERVER TESTED ON Linux - Debian 12

+AFTER FIRST DEPLOYMENT, YOU MUST ADD A PEER TO WIREGUARD IN ORDER FOR PEERS TO POPULATE.

 `Full_VPN_Config.zip` has all the files inside if you use `curl` on linux or download it.

 `WindScribe-Upstream` FOLDER IS ONLY FOR ROUTING TRAFFIC THROUGH WINDSCRIBE VPN